 The Audit Committee oversees our financial reporting process on behalf of the Board.
-The Audit Committee is currently composed of four independent directors (as defined by the Nasdaq listing standards) and met ten times in 2023.
+The Audit Committee is currently composed of three independent directors (as defined by the Nasdaq listing standards) and met seven times in 2024.
 Our Audit Committee operates under a written charter, which is posted on our website at investors.maravai.com.
 The information contained on or accessible through our website is not part of, nor incorporated by reference into, this proxy statement or considered to be part of this document.
-The Audit Committee's oversight responsibilities include monitoring the integrity of our consolidated financial statements (including reviewing financial information, the systems of internal controls, the audit process, and the independence and performance of the independent registered public accounting firm) and our compliance with legal and regulatory requirements.
-Management has the primary responsibility for the consolidated financial statements and the reporting process, including our systems of internal controls.
-In fulfilling its oversight responsibilities, the Audit Committee hereby reports as follows:
+The Audit Committee's oversight responsibilities include monitoring the independence and performance of the independent registered public accounting firm) and our compliance with legal and regulatory requirements.
+Management has the primary responsibilities, the Audit Committee hereby reports as follows:

-- The Audit Committee has reviewed and discussed the audited consolidated financial statements and internal control over financial reporting for the fiscal year ended December 31, 2023, with our management; - The Audit Committee has discussed with Ernst & Young LLP, our independent registered public accounting firm, who is responsible for expressing an opinion on the conformity of our consolidated financial statements with generally accepted accounting principles in the United States and as to the effectiveness of our internal control over financial reporting, its judgments as to the quality, not just the acceptability, of our accounting principles and such other matters required to be discussed by the applicable requirements of Auditing Standards No. 1301, "Communications with Audit Committees" issued by the Public Company Accounting Oversight Board ("PCAOB") and the SEC; and - The Audit Committee has received the written disclosures and the letter from Ernst & Young LLP required by PCAOB Ethics and Independence Rule 3526, "Communication with Audit Committees Concerning Independence," regarding the independent registered accounting firm's communications with the Audit Committee concerning independence and has discussed with Ernst & Young LLP its independence from the Company and management.
+- The Audit Committee has reviewed and discussed the audited consolidated financial statements and internal control over financial reporting for the fiscal year ended December 31, 2024, with our management; - The Audit Committee has discussed with Ernst & Young LLP, our independent registered public accounting firm, who is responsible for expressing an opinion on the conformity of our consolidated financial statements with generally accepted accounting principles in the United States and as to the effectiveness of our internal control over financial reporting, its judgments as to the quality, not just the acceptability, of our accounting principles and such other matters required to be discussed by the applicable requirements of Auditing Standards No. 1301, "Communications with Audit Committees" issued by the Public Company Accounting Oversight Board ("PCAOB") and the SEC; and - The Audit Committee has received the written disclosures and the letter from Ernst & Young LLP required by PCAOB Ethics and Independence Rule 3526, "Communication with Audit Committees Concerning Independence," regarding the independent registered accounting firm's communications with the Audit Committee concerning independence and has discussed with Ernst & Young LLP its independence from the Company and management.

-Based on the Audit Committee's review and discussions noted above, the Audit Committee recommended to the Board that the audited consolidated financial statements and management's assessment of the effectiveness of our internal control over financial reporting be included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2023.
+Based on the Audit Committee's review and discussions noted above, the Audit Committee recommended to the Board that the audited consolidated financial statements and management's assessment of the effectiveness of our internal control over financial reporting be included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2024.